Joan Manning-Sanders: Later life

 In 1938 Manning-Sanders married Roderick Pierre Floyd, a fellow artist.
 At the time she lived in Chelsea, London.

 After her artistic success in the early 1930s, Manning-Sanders attended the Chelsea School of Art and painted in both Paris and St Ives.
 She had works featured with the New English Art Club, Society of Women Artists, Royal Society of Arts, and the Walker Art Gallery in Liverpool.
 However, she did not reach the same level of success as she did in her youth.
 Her figurative style went out of fashion and her attempts at a modernist technique did not prove successful.

 During World War II, Manning-Sanders worked on developing Meteor jet aircraft in Gloucester.
 She later moved to Canada for a decade and practised as a portrait painter, after which she moved back to England and helped her mother research folk and fairy tales.

 Legacy

-From 19 November 2011 – 14 January 2012, an exhibition of Manning-Sanders's work was held at Penlee House in Penzance titled A Forgotten Prodigy.
+From 19 November 2011 to 14 January 2012, an exhibition of Manning-Sanders's work was held at Penlee House in Penzance titled A Forgotten Prodigy.
 The paintings were provided by Manning-Sanders's son, John Floyd, who had preserved the canvasses.
 The paintings were restored at the Painting Conservation Department at the Courtauld Institute Galleries in London.

 The paintings created by Manning-Sanders for St Hilary's Church can still be seen in the Church's Lady Chapel.